 - Slowly add the dry ingredients into the wet ingredients.
 Mix well scraping down the sides.

 - Add the hot espresso and mix slowly until it is fully incorporated.
 The batter will be thin.

 - Divide the batter between the two pans and bake for 30-35 minutes or until a tooth pick inserted in the center of the cake comes out clean.

 - Cool the cakes in the pan for about 10 minutes and then transfer them to a wire rack to finish cooling before frosting.

-- Beat the mascarpone in a medium bowl until the cheese and creamy, about 1 minute.
+- Beat the mascarpone in a medium bowl until the cheese is creamy, about 1 minute.
 Add the heavy cream, confectioners sugar and vanilla.
-Beat for about 2 -3 minutes just until peaks form and they hold their shape when the beaters are lifted out of the frosting.
+Beat for 2 -3 minutes just until peaks form and they hold their shape when the beaters are lifted out of the frosting.
 Check the consistency of the frosting often while beating it so that you do not over mix the cream.
 If you over beat the cream it will curdle.